named-data/ndn-js/README.md

 signing and verifying them using RSA keys.

 ** NDN connectivity **
-The only way (for now) to get connectivity to other NDN nodes is via ndnd.
-For the Javascript API, a Websockets proxy that can communicate the target ndnd is currently required.
-Code for such a proxy (using Node.js) is in the wsproxy directory.
-It currently listens on port 9696 and passes messages (using either TCP or UDP) to ndnd on the same host.
+The only way (for now) to get connectivity to other NDN nodes is via and NDN forwarder.
+For the Javascript API in the browser, a Websockets proxy that can communicate the target NDN forwarder is currently required.
+NFD supports its own Websockets proxy.
+For other forwarders, code for such a proxy (using Node.js) is in the wsproxy directory.
+The Websocket currently listens on port 9696 and passes messages to the NDN forwarder on the same host.
+The Node.js API can use the Node.js native support for TCP (remote or local) or Unix sockets (to the local NDN forwarder).

 ** Including the scripts in a web page **
 To use NDN-JS in a web page, one of two scripts must be included using a script tag: